 The most popular style of survival shovel is folding handles.

 Another option is to get a shovel with a handle that screws together.
-This means that you can have a much longer handle – but it takes time to screw those parts together.
+This means you can have a much longer handle – but it takes time to screw those parts together.
 You also risk losing one of the parts.

 Have you checked your Bug Out Bag weight?